getsops/sops/README.rst

-Conversely, you can opt in to only left certain keys without encrypting by using the ``--unencrypted-comment-regex`` option, which will leave the values and comments unencrypted when they have a preeceding comment that matches the supplied regular expression.
+Conversely, you can opt in to only left certain keys without encrypting by using the ``--unencrypted-comment-regex`` option, which will leave the values and comments unencrypted when they have a preeceding comment, or a trailing comment on the same line, that matches the supplied regular expression.

 You can also specify these options in the ``.sops.yaml`` config file.